gurneerbedi/Lynk/README.md

-🔗 Lynk
-Connecting neighbours with local services

-📖 Overview
-Lynk is a hyperlocal mobile app designed to bring your neighborhood closer — by connecting you with reliable, nearby service providers in just a few taps.
-Whether you're looking to refresh your space with a fresh coat of paint, tidy up the garden, deep-clean the kitchen, build a custom bookshelf, or find a trusted babysitter for the evening, Lynk helps you find local experts you can count on.

-It’s all about making everyday tasks easier — powered by your own community.

-🚀 Features
-👥 Dual User Roles
-Community Members: Discover and book local services

-Service Providers: Offer services and manage customer bookings

-🔧 Core Functionality
-🔍 Service Discovery: Explore service categories and find providers based on your location

-🧑‍🔧 Provider Profiles: View detailed bios, ratings, reviews, and portfolios

-💬 In-App Messaging: Chat with service providers in real-time

-📆 Booking System: Schedule and manage appointments with built-in availability

-📍 Location-Based Results: Automatically match users with nearby professionals

-🛠️ Tech Stack
-Frontend
-React Native with Expo

-Backend
-Supabase (Database, Authentication, Realtime, Storage)

-Key Integrations
-✅ User authentication and role-based access

-📍 Geolocation services

-💬 Real-time messaging

-🔔 Push notifications

-📁 File uploads for provider portfolios

-📱 User Flow
-Register as a Community Member or Service Provider

-Browse local service categories (e.g., painting, gardening, cleaning)

-Discover nearby providers with ratings and reviews

-Connect using in-app messaging

-Book appointments directly within the app

-Leave a review after the service is completed
+ # 🔗 Lynk
+*Connecting neighbours with local services*

+---

+## 📖 Overview
+**Lynk** is a mobile app designed to bring your neighborhood closer — by connecting you with reliable, nearby service providers in just a few taps.
+Whether you're looking to refresh your space with a fresh coat of paint, tidy up the garden, deep-clean the kitchen, build a custom bookshelf, or find a trusted babysitter for the evening, **Lynk** helps you find local experts you can count on.

+> It’s all about making everyday tasks easier — powered by *your own community.*

+---

+## 🚀 Features

+### 👥 Dual User Roles
+- **Community Members:** Discover and book local services
+- **Service Providers:** Offer services and manage customer bookings

+### 🔧 Core Functionality
+- 🔍 **Service Discovery:** Explore service categories and find providers based on your location
+- 🧑‍🔧 **Provider Profiles:** View detailed bios, ratings, reviews, and portfolios
+- 💬 **In-App Messaging:** Chat with service providers in real-time
+- 📆 **Booking System:** Schedule and manage appointments with built-in availability
+- 📍 **Location-Based Results:** Automatically match users with nearby professionals

+---

+## 🛠️ Tech Stack

+### Frontend
+- React Native with Expo

+### Backend
+- Supabase (Database, Authentication, Realtime, Storage)

+### Key Integrations
+- ✅ User authentication and role-based access
+- 📍 Geolocation services
+- 💬 Real-time messaging
+- 🔔 Push notifications
+- 📁 File uploads for provider portfolios

+---

+## 📱 User Flow
+1. Register as a Community Member or Service Provider
+2. Browse local service categories (e.g., painting, gardening, cleaning)
+3. Discover nearby providers with ratings and reviews
+4. Connect using in-app messaging
+5. Book appointments directly within the app
+6. Leave a review after the service is completed

+---